British MMA is perhaps in the best place it’s ever been, with a reigning UFC champion and contenders in two other divisions.

 Muhammad Mokaev has perhaps the most fascinating story of any English fighter.
 Fighting out of Manchester but born in Dagestan, Mokaev looks like the prototypical Dagestani; getting his opponents to the ground and finding any way to make them submit.

-In his four UFC fights, he’s won three by submission with three different methods; neck crank, armbar and guillotine.
+In his six UFC fights, he’s won four by submission with four different methods; neck crank, armbar, guillotine and arm triangle.

 Next fight: TBC